 But they can’t accurately speak to those concerns and desires without segmenting them and using the data that they collect to better understand those segments.
 The concerns of a CEO are often completely different from those of a CMO.
 Two people may hold the same job title, but the day-to-day worries of an executive in China are likely very different from someone in England.

 You can’t pinpoint these differences and tailor your messaging without reliable and consistent data.
-Customer data is the only tool that marketing teams have, other than direct conversations, for understanding prospects.
+Customer data is the only tool marketing teams have for understanding prospects, other than direct conversations.

 Effective customer segmentation sets the stage for impactful messaging for the full customer lifecycle of each prospect.
-The ‘bucket’ that they are segmented into affects the marketing materials that they will receive in their lead up to converting.
+The ‘bucket’ they are segmented into affects the marketing materials they will receive in their lead-up to converting.
 It affects the knowledge, understanding, and trust that they come into sales conversations with.
 Later, it impacts the quality of the customer service that they receive.

 In B2B, sales cycles are long.
 In fact, the average enterprise B2B sales cycle is 6-9 months long.
-The speed at which organizations are able to move prospects through that sales cycle and signing on the dotted line has a huge impact on their organization.
-An average sales cycle of 5 months instead of 8, for example, could result in dozens of more high-ticket deals per year.
+The speed at which organizations are able to move prospects through that sales cycle and sign on the dotted line has a huge impact on their organization.
+For example, an average sales cycle of 5 months instead of 8 could result in dozens of more high-ticket deals per year.

 But reducing sales cycles requires that you become more effective and speak more directly to prospects and accounts on an individual level.
 Without segmentation, that is likely impossible.